-In 2016, Instagram made changes to their algorithm and shifted from chronological feeds to interest-based feeds.
+In 2016, Instagram made changes to its algorithm and shifted from chronological feeds to interest-based feeds.
 Posts are now shown based on how people interact with other users’ posts.

-Some users were unhappy with the change, and claimed their engagement and reach have been affected negatively.
-To combat Instagram’s algorithm, some influencers have turned to Instagram engagement pods to boost their engagement and become more discoverable.
+Some users were unhappy with the change.
+They claimed that their engagement and reach on their Instagram posts have been affected negatively.
+To combat the Instagram algorithm change, some influencers have turned to Instagram engagement pods to boost their engagement and become more discoverable.

 What are Instagram pods?

-Instagram pods are a mutually beneficial arrangement that promotes the idea: “You scratch my back and I’ll scratch yours.”
+An Instagram pod is a mutually beneficial arrangement that promotes the idea: “You scratch my back and I’ll scratch yours.”

-Why you should stay clear of Instagram pods
+Why you should not join an Instagram pod

 True influence isn’t gaming a system, it’s being authentic and having people follow you because they trust and admire what makes you, you.Paul Armstrong, Forbes

 Though Instagram pods may be tempting to join, there are many reasons why users should steer clear of them.
 Here are 3 of them: